syntropytcg/SOGParty/README.md

 SoGParty
 ================

-This is a hobby/project forking counterwallet and adapting it specifically for Spells of Genesis.
+- This is a hobby/project forking counterwallet and adapting it specifically for Spells of Genesis.
 BTC/XCP/BCY donation address: 1KJ6SPUi7oAJ8q5nSGuv8SujUDeieKy5GF
+- Note this counterwallet fork uses extended API calls to reduce latency and enable new functionality.
+This must be run with my **[forked counterblock implementation](https://github.com/x-ETHeREAL-x/SOGPartyBlock)**

-Production Systems
+Beta Testing Production Systems
 -------------------

 * Primary server -- Mainnet: **[SoGParty.com](https://sogparty.com/)**